danwerner21/we816-mark2/README.md

 * V0.08 board
-        U13 should be a 22V10 rather than a 20V8  (no patches required) U31 should be 74ALS245 rather than 74AC245 (no patches required)
+        U13 should be a 22V10 rather than a 20V8  (no patches required) U31 should be 74ALS245 rather than 74AC245 (no patches required) The Footprints for the expansion(J7) and Keyboard(J3) connectors are wrong -- special cables are required to connect this version to keyboard and expansion

 ## To Do:
-* BIOS RTC Code
 * Basic Access to RTC
 * Document BIOS Calls
+* Document Jumper Settings
+* Document IO Ports
+* Memory Map

-* Video speed is not fast enough to deal with a clock speed > (around) 2mhz (1.8 work perfectly)  Need to add wait state hardware for video
+* Video speed is not fast enough to deal with a clock speed > (around) 2mhz (1.8432 works perfectly)  Need to add wait state hardware for video
-* BASIC COMMANDS FOR Video Firmware for Pi Pico
-** 80 COLUMN MODE
-** Hires Graphics (with pallette)
-** Lores Graphics (more colors also with pallette)
+* Fix Mixed Mode Text Handling
+* Add Pictures to this Document
 ---